jayzheng98/jayzheng98.github.io/_notes/Linux.md

 # Vim
 <hr>

+Vim is a popular and build-in text editor of Linux systems.
+In most of the cases I use it to modify configuration files of networking or apps

 **1. Three modes**
  - *Command mode: Default mode, can be used to move the cursor to view content*
  - *Insert mode: Press the "i" button to enter, and edit the text*